-- Inserts or removes a smart card from a DTU - Logs into a session
+- Inserts or removes a smart card from a DTU

+- Logs into a session

+- Detaches from a session using non-smart card mobility

 In a failover environment, you can use the utselect or utswitch command to change a session.
 A session change causes all devices currently open by a non-root user to be closed after 15 seconds.
 Any input or output to or from any affected device results in an error.
 Devices currently opened by the superuser remain unaffected by the session change.